marksgraham/OCT-Converter/README.md

 - Can now read fundus data from .fda files.

 ## Related projects
-- [uocte](https://bitbucket.org/uocte/uocte/wiki/Home) inspired and enabled this project.
+- [uocte](https://bitbucket.org/uocte/uocte/wiki/Home) inspired and enabled this project
-- [LibE2E](https://github.com/neurodial/LibE2E) provided some additional descriptions of the .e2e file spec.
+- [LibE2E](https://github.com/neurodial/LibE2E) and [LibOctData](https://github.com/neurodial/LibOctData) provided some additional descriptions of the .e2e file spec
-- [eyepy](https://github.com/MedVisBonn/eyepy) can read HEYEY XML and VOL formats, and [eyelab](https://github.com/MedVisBonn/eyelab) is a tool for annotating this data.
+- [eyepy](https://github.com/MedVisBonn/eyepy) can read HEYEY XML and VOL formats, and [eyelab](https://github.com/MedVisBonn/eyelab) is a tool for annotating this data

 ## Clinical use
 This is research software and any data extracted using it should not be used for clinical decision-making.